cesarvr/cesarvr.github.io/_posts/2017-12-01-cordova-pdf-generator.markdown

 ---
 layout: post
 date: "2017-12-01T19:51:38Z"
-title: "How to generate a PDF using Cordova, Android and IOS"
+title: "How to generate a PDF Documents using Cordova, for Android and IOS"
 ---

 ### Why